 - Vote on a voting system that is in working condition and that will allow votes to be accurately cast.

 Each registered voter in this state should:

-Familiarize himself or herself with the operation of the voting equipment in his or
+- Familiarize himself or herself with the operation of the voting equipment in his or her precinct.

 NOTE TO VOTER: Failure to perform any of these responsibilities does not prohibit a voter from voting.